 After lots of soul-searching — and running into a baker looking for a job — Thrina took a leap of faith and launched Bakery Brera.

-The cafe specialises in freshly baked artisan breads and pastries, made with top-quality ingredients from France and Japan.
+The bakery specialises in freshly baked artisan breads and pastries, made with top-quality ingredients from France and Japan.
 Their bakes have garnered praise from food lovers in Singapore, with their croissants, kouign-amanns, cruffins, and Basque burnt cheesecakes among the popular favourites.

 The devout Christian credits her success to her faith.